Discover the 5 essential qualities every modern HR leader needs to thrive in a dynamic business landscape. Elevate your HR strategy with Stratus HR.

 There’s just not enough time in the day to get everything done, so the last thing on your mind was to spend time writing up the series of events that led to the employee termination.
 Besides, company policy specifies that a no-call, no-show is an automatic fire.
 In the HRIS, you simply marked George had been termed and moved onto other job duties.

 Again, you had no record (or memory) of the reason for George’s dismissal.
 In order to fight your company’s culpability for unemployment wages, you needed to prove that George had knowledge that what he was doing would cause harm and that he had control of his actions.
-Unfortunately, you had no documentation to help trigger your memory of what had happened in his case, so he was granted unemployment benefits.
+Unfortunately, you had no documentation to help trigger your memory of what had happened in his case.

 Option 2: You Document Everything about the Employee Termination